Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the best app to learn German?

-After reviewing over a dozen German language programs, our team believes Rocket German is the overall most effective app for learning the language.
+After reviewing over a dozen German language programs, our team believes Rocket German is the overall best app for learning.
 While other apps win on price and “fun” factor, Rocket is simply the most effective.

 How much do German language apps and courses cost?